Yellow vests protests: Reactions and counter-protest

-In late November 2018, polls showed that the movement had widespread support in France (ranging from 73 to 84 percent).
-An opinion poll conducted after 1 December events found that 73 percent of French people supported the gilets jaunes and that 85 percent were opposed to the violence in Paris.
+In late November 2018, polls showed that the movement had widespread support in France (ranging from 73 to 84 per cent).
+An opinion poll conducted after 1 December events found that 73 per cent of French people supported the gilets jaunes and that 85 per cent were opposed to the violence in Paris.

 Truckers were targeted by protesters, and the industry made their displeasure with the situation known to the government in an open letter.
 Two labor unions, CGT and FO who had initially called on truckers to start striking on 9 December, retracted their call on 7 December, after having consulted the government and their membership.

 The recently named Minister of the Interior, Christophe Castaner, blamed Marine Le Pen, Macron's opponent in the 2017 presidential election, and her Rassemblement National party for the violence on 24 November 2018 after she had reportedly urged people to go to the Champs Élysées.
 Le Pen responded that letting people assemble on the Champs Élysées was the government's responsibility and accused the Minister of the Interior of trying to increase the tension to discredit the movement.

 Although President Macron had been insisting that the fuel tax increases would go through as planned, on 4 December 2018 the government announced that the tax rises would be put on hold, with Prime Minister Édouard Philippe saying that "no tax deserves to endanger the unity of the nation".

 In early December 2018, the prime minister announced that the price of the Électricité de France blue tariffs would not increase before March 2019.

 On Sunday, 9 December, the Elysée called trade unions and employers' organizations to invite them to meet on Monday 10 December so Macron could "present the measures" he intended to announce later in the day.
 On 10 December, Macron condemned the violence but acknowledged the protesters' anger as "deep, and in many ways legitimate".
 He subsequently promised a minimum wage increase of €100 per month from 2019, canceled a planned tax increase for low-income pensioners, and made overtime payments as well as end-of-year bonuses tax-free.
 However, Macron refused to reinstate a wealth tax he scrapped upon entering into office.

 Amnesty International called on police to "end use of excessive force against protesters and high school children in France".

 Police, unlike other public sector employees, either saw their wages raised by €120–150 per month ($-) by an agreement signed on 20 December, or received an annual €300 ($) bonus by an amendment voted into law the previous day.
 Nicolas Chapuis, writing for Le Monde, says this was likely due to 85% turnout in recent police union elections and the exceptional levels of activity.

 In May 2019, Édouard Philippe changed his view on his main political decision for saving lives, allowing a 90 km/h speed limit, agreeing that the speed limit of local roads become managed at local level (département) rather than decided by the Prime Minister.